ilyassatlassi/portfolio/README.md

-# Portfolio for mobile by using a simple html&css page for descrbe my self and to find my social media link
+# Portfolio for mobile by using a simple html&css page for descrbe my self and sharing my social media link

 > Description the project.